About DET

 Deutsche Energy Terminal GmbH is a wholly owned subsidiary of the federal government.
 After deduction of operating costs, DET’s revenues are returned to the federal budget.
 The company began operations on 15 January 2023.
 Its core tasks are terminal operation and international marketing of regasification capacities.

-Three framework conditions are in the foreground:
+Three objectives are in the foreground:

 2. Transformation of the energy supply